About Data and Statistics

 A good way to get authoritative sites is to add site:.gov to your search, which will limit the results to government sites.

-Search psychology databases using your key terms and words like data, percent or statistic.
+Search relevant databases using your key terms and words like data, percent or statistic.

-• opens new windowsmartphonesopens new window AND child* and usage andopens new window (statistic* or percent) - In Academic Search Complete and Communication Source databases
+• opens new windowsmart phones AND usage and (statistic* or percent) - In Academic Search Complete and Communication & Mass Media Complete databases

-The resource below include a variety of depth of statistical data and content.
+The resources below include a variety of depth of statistical data and content.